bogdantimes/trading-helper/CONTRIBUTING.md

 To pass the initial setup on the Welcome page:

-* Create the Firebase Realtime database and provide the URL, click "Connect".
+* [Optionally] Create the Firebase Realtime database and provide the URL, click "Connect".
 * Create Binance API key and secret and provide them, click "Connect".

 If you see the "Assets" page, the webapp is now fully configured and is ready to use.